JetBrains/kotlin/samples/tetris/README.md

 For Windows - `pacman -S mingw-w64-x86_64-SDL2` in MinGW64 console, if you do not have MSYS2-MinGW64 installed - install it first as described in http://www.msys2.org

-To build Tetris application for your host platform (Mac or Linux) use `../gradlew build`.
+To build Tetris application for your host platform (Mac or Linux) use `../gradlew assemble`.

 Aleternatively for Mac and Linux `./build.sh`.

 For Windows use `build.bat`.

-This task builds the sample for your host platform.
 Note that SDL2 must be installed on the host.

-To run it on the host use `../gradlew run`

-Alternatively you can run artifact directly
+Now you can run the game

-     ./build/konan/bin/Tetris${target}/Tetris${target}.kexe

-For cross-compilation to iOS (on Mac host) use gradle property

-	konan.build.targets=iphone

-For cross-compilation to Raspberry Pi (on Linux host) use

-	konan.build.targets=raspberrypi
+     ./build/exe/main/release/<platform>/tetris.[kexe|exe]

 During build process compilation script creates interoperability bindings to SDL2, using SDL C headers, and then compiles an application with the produced bindings.